auberginehill/remove-empty-folders/README.md

    </tr>
    <tr>
       <td style="padding:6px"><strong>Description:</strong></td>
       <td style="padding:6px">Remove-EmptyFolders searches for empty folders from a directory specified with the <code>-Path</code> parameter.
 By default the search is limited to the first directory level (i.e. the search and removal of the empty folders is done non-recursively), but if a <code>-Recurse</code> parameter is added to the launching command, Remove-EmptyFolders will remove empty folders from the subdirectories as well (i.e. the search and removal is done recursively).
-If no <code>-Path</code> parameter is provided, Remove-EmptyFolders will search for empty folders from the current temporary file location (<code>$env:temp</code>).
       <br />
       <br />If deletions are made, a log-file (<code>deleted_folders.txt</code> by default) is created to <code>$env:temp</code>, which points to the current temporary file location and is set in the system (– for more information about <code>$env:temp</code>, please see the Notes section).
 The filename of the log-file can be set with the <code>-FileName</code> parameter (a filename with a <code>.txt</code> ending is recommended) and the default output destination folder may be changed with the <code>-Output</code> parameter.
 During the possibly invoked log-file creation procedure Remove-EmptyFolders tries to preserve any pre-existing content rather than overwrite the specified file, so if the <code>-FileName</code> parameter points to an existing file, new log-info data is appended to the end of that file.
       <br />
-      <br />If the <code>-Audio</code> parareter has been used, an audible beep will be emitted after Remove-EmptyFolders has deleted one or more folders.
+      <br />To invoke a simulation run, where no folders would be deleted in any circumstances, a parameter <code>-WhatIf</code> may be added to the launching command.
+If the <code>-Audio</code> parameter has been used, an audible beep would be emitted after Remove-EmptyFolders has deleted one or more folders.
 Please note that if any of the parameter values (after the parameter name itself) includes space characters, the value should be enclosed in quotation marks (single or double) so that PowerShell can interpret the command correctly.</td>
    </tr>
    <tr>
       <td style="padding:6px"><strong>Homepage:</strong></td>